 It’s also worth considering buying property in Central and Eastern Europe.
-Prague in the Czech Republic has undergone something of a commercial property boom in the last two years.
+Prague in the Czechia has undergone something of a commercial property boom in the last two years.
 Across the border in Poland, there has been development taking place in Warsaw; this has caught the attention of eagle-eyed investors.
 Another city seemingly on the verge of a boom is Bucharest, Romania.

 Europe is now offering opportunities both to defensive and opportunistic investors.
 We see a mix of investors – those who are investing in the core markets with an expectation of a few percent return, and those who are investing in European countries to benefit from the property market recoveries.